 Eat well-balanced meals with lots of fresh fruits and vegetables.

 Avoid or reduce obesity.

 Making these changes can be hard, but you don't have to make them alone.
 Your health care provider can suggest resources to help.
 Look for counselors or self-help groups in your area.
 Find other people who have been able to make these changes.
-Ask them for ideas about what worked for them.
+Ask for ideas about what worked for them.
 Meet with a dietitian to learn about healthier ways to eat.